- Telephone 0131 624 6421

 Food that nourishes the body in a location that nourishes the mind

-International students, the well-heeled and the silver haired make up the clientele dining in the expansive café at the Scottish Portrait Gallery.
 With its grand gothic architecture and high ceilings, this venue emits a rarefied air.
 Odds are diners here have also come to explore the remarkable artwork, but the food is as varied and restorative as the portraiture.
 There’s a rotating selection of soups, salads, sandwiches and mains.
-Salads are particularly noteworthy – the courgette, feta and pea salad is zingy, peas bursting with freshness and courgettes delightfully lemony, while the carrot, nigella seed, almond and goat’s cheese salad is sweet and moreish.
-A pastrami sandwich, spicy and satisfying, comes adorned with pesto, rocket and gherkin.
+Salads are particularly noteworthy – the courgette, feta and pea salad is zingy, peas sweet and fresh and courgettes lemony, while the carrot, nigella seed, almond and goat’s cheese salad is sweet and moreish.
+A pastrami sandwich, spicy and satisfying, comes with pesto, rocket and gherkin.
 The café has a reputation for its sweets and slices, and while the temple-achingly sweet cherry bakewell lacks depth of flavour, the scones are cloud-like in lightness and subtly cinnamony.
-Most impressively, a humble salted caramel brownie is reimagined as a brownie millionaire’s slice (a layer of thick chocolate coverture capping the fudgy saline caramel), and is every bit as brilliant as that would suggest.
+Most impressively, a humble salted caramel brownie is reimagined as a brownie millionaire’s slice (a layer of thick chocolate capping the fudgy saline caramel), and is every bit as brilliant as that would suggest.

 - High point: Beautifully fresh salads, lovingly prepared